Hot Work Safety Policy

 No welding, cutting or other hot work shall be performed on used drums, barrels, tanks or other containers until they have been cleaned to make absolutely certain that there are no flammable materials present or any substances such as grease, tars, acids or other materials which when subjected to heat, might produce flammable or toxic vapors.

 Individuals supervising or conducting hot work are responsible for complying with the University’s Hazard Communication program.
-Training must include information on the potential hazards of any materials used in the hot work processes as well as methods to use to protect yourself from the hazards and how to recognize when an over exposure is occurring.
+Training must include information on the potential hazards of any materials used in the hot work processes such as fluxes, coatings, coverings and filler materials, as well as methods to use to protect yourself from the hazards and how to recognize when an over exposure is occurring.
 Direct access to product labels and safety data sheets (SDS) must be provided.

 All hot work supervisors and operators must receive hot work training before starting any hot work activities.
 The training must include the requirements of the UF hot work policy as well as safe practices for hot work, required personal protection equipment and fire extinguisher use.

-The completion of additional training (i.e. confined space, respiratory protection) may also be required based on to job specific hazards.
+The completion of additional training (i.e. confined space, respiratory protection) may also be required based on the job specific hazards.

 All training completed must be documented in writing.